EIS-ITS/vss-cli/docs/docker.rst

     docker run uofteis/vss-cli

 ``docker/docker-vss-cli`` is a helpful script to run the ``vss-cli`` within a docker container.
-Just download or move the file and update the environment variables if required, give execution permission and move it to your ``$PATH``:
+Just download the file and update the environment variables if required, give execution permission and move the file to your ``$PATH``:

 .. code-block:: bash